Documentation of Disabling Condition

-- the student has documentation from a school psychologist, licensed psychologist, or physician identifying them ashaving autism spectrum disorder; or
+- the student has documentation from a school psychologist, licensed psychologist, or physician identifying them as having autism spectrum disorder; or

 - the student has an IEP or Section 504 Plan or a record of having received accommodations based on having autism spectrum disorder.

-- Blindness and low vision may be verified by review of existing documentation from an ophthalmologist, vision care professional, medical facility, physician, physician’s assistant, or nurse practitioner.
+- Blindness and low vision may be verified by a review of existing documentation from an ophthalmologist, vision care professional, medical facility, physician, physician’s assistant, or nurse practitioner.

-- Acquired Brain Injury may be verified by review of existing documentation from an appropriate licensed professional such as a physician, neurologist, neuropsychologist, physician’s assistant or nurse practitioner.
+- Acquired Brain Injury may be verified by review of existing documentation from an appropriate licensed professional such as a physician, neurologist, neuropsychologist, physician’s assistant, or nurse practitioner.